ragavi-thangaraj/Taxi-Demand-Forecasting-System/README.md

 6. Commit your changes: `git commit -m 'Add amazing feature'`
 7. Push to the branch: `git push origin feature/amazing-feature`
 8. Open a Pull Request

-### Code Standards
-- Follow PEP 8 style guidelines
-- Add comprehensive docstrings to all functions and classes
-- Include type hints for function parameters and return values
-- Write unit tests for new features
-- Update documentation for API changes

 ### Pull Request Process
 1. Ensure all tests pass